 Click Export in the toolbar.

-If you do not see Export, you do not have permission to export VMs.
+If you don’t see Export, you don’t have permission to export VMs.
 Contact your account administrator to request access.

 - Confirm the choice to export the VM.